gnasamx/documentations/Redux/basic tutorial/Actions.md

 ### Actions

 Actions are payloads of information that send data from your application to your state.
 They are the _only_ source of information for the store.
-You send them to the store using `store.despatch()`.
+You send them to the store using `store.dispatch()`.

 Here's an example action which represents adding a new todo item: